-A problem that the engineers fixed a few months later by re-homologating the rally quattro (A2) with a slightly de-stroked engine to 2135 cc (x1.4 = 2989 cc) to fall into the 2500~2999 cc class regulations which permitted them to substantially lower the weight of the car with more extensive use of composite Kevlar panels (homologation # B-243).
+A problem that the engineers at Ingolstadt fixed a few months later by re-homologating the rally quattro A2 with its engine’s displacement reduced slightly to 2135 cc (x1.4 = 2989 cc) to drop neatly into the 2500~2999 cc class regulations, which then permitted them to substantially lower the weight of the car with more extensive use of composite Kevlar panels (homologation # B-243).

 Extra mouldings were added to the rear arch extensions which, depending on conditions, could be opened up to bring more fresh air to the rear brakes.
 More attention was also put in trying to improve the car’s weight distribution by relocating many components such as a larger oil cooler under the rear spoiler.

 At the same time of the A2’s homologation, Audi also homologated the customer (road) version of the quattro so that any privateer would be able to purchase the car and compete (homologation # B-242) – aided by an array of available factory upgrades such as a dry sump oiling system, and sturdier chassis, brakes, suspension and drivetrain components.